Jessica Flack: Research

 Flack is known for her work connecting the behavior of individuals to group activity.
-She has used animals, particularly macaques monkeys, to examine group behavior.
+She has used animals, particularly macaque monkeys, to examine group behavior.
 Flack's early work examined social rules within chimpanzees.
 Her work with macaque revealed that fights within a group improve group's ability to make decisions, a process Flack calls collective computation.
 She has also used macaque to examine conflict resolution and social structure.